SpaceX Starlink Satellite Internet Update 2020

 Look for Starlink satellite internet service in mid-2020 at the earliest and at the cost of about $80 a month.

 We’re told this is the year we’ll get Starlink satellite internet—though we don’t yet have a month or even day just yet.
-SpaceX’s president said we can expect to see Starlink’s internet service open up to Americans in mid-2020.10
+SpaceX’s president said we can expect to see Starlink’s internet service open up to Americans in mid-2020.10 So far, this remains the goal even as 2020 winds down.

 If it’s going to make its target release date, SpaceX needs to launch six to eight batches of satellites, plus finish the design and engineer the user terminals.10